jbyng/Sage-AI/README.md

 This project was not done in a jupyter notebook, but is contained within the main.py python file.
 Currently the project runs with OpenCV's computer vision model, but I plan on transitioning to a less abstracted package in order to improve understanding.

+The frontend/backend of this website is handled through the streamlit package, and OpenCV is used for the computer vision aspect.

 ### Run:

 Create a virtual environment with